couzare/couzare/README.md

 **`HMC ENGINEER TIER 1 @ MACQUARIE CLOUD SERVICES (Proud to be Cloud)`**

-I am an aspiring cloud service engineer at Macquarie Cloud Services with a background in Cybersecurity and Software Engineering.
+I am an aspiring hosting management centre engineer tier 1 at Macquarie Cloud Services with a background in Cybersecurity and Software Engineering.
 I studied at the University of Wollongong, Australia, but prior to finding my passion in Computer Science, I was studying Medicinal Chemistry.
 I once partook in a courageous endeavour to create my own gaming service provider, named SilkCraft, trading under Silk Gaming T/A, which sparked my interests and gravitated me towards the world of Computer Science.

-I am also Aussie & German in Nationality!
+Also, I am Aussie & German in Nationality!

 <br />